Visa requirements for Chinese citizens: Historical perspective

-Before February 2014, Chinese immigration authorities did not generally allow mainland Chinese citizens to board outbound flights without having a valid visa for the destination country, even if the destination country granted a visa on arrival to Chinese passport holders, unless the exit was approved by the Ministry of Public Security.
+Before February 2014, Chinese immigration authorities did not generally allow mainland Chinese citizens to board cruise ships, flights, or go through land border crossings to other countries without having a valid visa for the destination country.
+This policy applied even if the destination country did not require a visa, or granted a visa on arrival to Chinese passport holders, unless the exit was approved by the Ministry of Public Security.

 Exceptions were possible if the traveller had a third country's visa and a connecting flight from the initial destination country to the third country.
 As of 10 June 2017, if the destination is a visa-on-arrival or e-visa issuing country this approval is no longer needed.